Leg Press Alternatives | Best Exercise Guide

 3. squat down on your other leg, keeping your extended leg straight and lowering yourself as far as you can go.

-3. Box Jumps: Box jumps are a plyometric leg press alternative exercise that will really get your heart pumping.
+Box Jumps: Box jumps are a plyometric leg press alternative exercise that will really get your heart pumping.
 They target your quads, hamstrings, glutes, and core.
 All you need is a box or platform to jump on and off of.
-Box jumps are a plyometric exercise that involve "jumping" onto and then off of a box or other raised platform. box jumps can be performed with both feet together or one foot at a time, and can be done for repetitions or for height. box jumps are a great way to improve lower body power and can be used as a plyometric exercise for both beginners and advanced athletes.
+Box jumps are a plyometric exercise that involve "jumping" onto and then off of a box or other raised platform.
+Box jumps can be performed with both feet together or one foot at a time, and can be done for repetitions or for height.
+Box jumps are a great way to improve lower body power and can be used as a plyometric exercise for both beginners and advanced athletes.
+Another effective move you can do for your glutes is the hip thrust, which can target the quads like a leg press when you raise your shoulders higher than your knees on the move.

 Dumbbell Lunges: Dumbbell lunges are another great leg press alternative, especially if you don't have access to a leg press machine or a barbell.
 They target your quads and glutes, and can be done with a variety of angles and weights.